Terminal server - Default TM scheme

-In the Default TM scheme pane of the Terminal server configurator tool, you can set descriptive fields for all new translation memories on the terminal server, no matter which user creates them.
+The Default TM scheme category of the Terminal server configurator tool allows you to set descriptive fields for all new translation memories on the terminal server, no matter which user creates them.

 You can add or remove descriptive fields, or import a scheme from an XML file.
 You can also export the TM scheme into an XML file that can be used on a different computer.

-The Default TM Scheme pane lists the custom fields that are used in every new translation memory that is created on the terminal server.
-The changes you make here will not change existing translation memories.
-Here are your options:
+The Default TM Scheme category lists the custom fields that are used in every new translation memory that is created on the terminal server.
+The changes you make here will not affect existing translation memories.

-▪Add: Adds a new custom field to the default TM scheme.
-The Custom field properties window opens.
-Choose the name and the type of the new custom field.
+•Add: Click this link to add a new custom field to the default TM scheme.
+The Custom field properties dialog appears where you can specify the name and the type of the new custom field.
 If you choose Picklist (single) or Picklist (multiple) for the type, you also need to list the possible values for the field.

-▪Export scheme to XML: Exports the list of custom fields in an XML file that can be imported into another copy of memoQ.
+•Export scheme to XML: Click this link to export the list of custom fields in an XML file that can be used when creating new translation memories, both on this computer and on other computers running memoQ.

-▪Import scheme from XML: Loads the list of custom fields from an XML file that was saved earlier from another copy of memoQ.
+•Import scheme from XML: Click this link to populate the list of custom fields that were saved to an XML file earlier from another copy of memoQ.